mustaqimRahman/perccomBOT/README.md

 Or

-1.Clone the git repository in your computer.
-[No need to change token file] 2.Open the directory in your terminal
+1. Clone the git repository in your computer.
+[No need to change token file]
+2. Open the directory in your terminal
-3.run './bashbot.sh start' command
+3. run './bashbot.sh start' command
-4.For using TUI version type "./perccom_ui.sh" in terminal 5.For using GUI version type "./perccom_gui.sh" in terminal
+4. For using TUI version type "./perccom_ui.sh" in terminal
+5. For using GUI version type "./perccom_gui.sh" in terminal